Kunsthal Extra City

 In 'While We Count Our Earthquakes' past, present and possible futures align.
 Sansour interweaves sculptural strategies with moving image, and opera with science fiction.
 All in an attempt to reimagine the history of her embattled homeland, a nation on the brink of annihilation.

-'We dreamt of utopia and we woke up screaming. all before… all after…' Yasmina Reggad explores radio as a tool for liberation.
+'we dreamt of utopia and we woke up screaming. all before… all after…' Yasmina Reggad explores radio as a tool for liberation.
 Over the years, performance artist, author, researcher and curator Yasmina Reggad has assembled a large archive of revolutionary voices.
 The exhibition is conceived as a durational performative installation, transforming this archive into a living, sonic space where historical events and current political struggles intertwine.

 The installation highlights the role of radio in supporting the development and dissemination of global anti-colonial, anti-imperialist and anti-capitalist ideas.
 Reggad gained access to archival material from Algerian Radio and Television Broadcasting (Radiodiffusion-Télévision Algérienne; RTA) from the 1960s and 1980s.
 She contributes to this polyglot archive by including present-day voices and bringing them together with past ones, such as the French-Martinican psychiatrist and philosopher Frantz Fanon and Palestinian resistance fighter and politician Yasser Arafat.